- Meetings & Events

 The Paul A. Prize is awarded annually to a graduate music student for a scholarly paper presented at the Annual Meeting of the Society.
 Any paper by a graduate student whose abstract has been submitted to the Program Committee, and the paper accepted for inclusion in the Annual Meeting, is eligible for the Pisk Prize.
 (Anyone who is a graduate student at the time of submission is eligible, even if the degree is completed by the time the paper is presented.)
 Application procedures are as follows:

 All materials must be submitted electronically by 1 pm Eastern Time, 1 October.
-The 2019 submission form will be available around August 2019.
+The 2019 submission form is below.

 Materials for the applicant to submit: